Jacob Kraemer Tebes PhD

 I have also had an abiding interest in meta-science, that is, the nature and structure of science, how it is conducted, and its historic and philosophical foundations.
 I have written about the philosophical roots underlying the emerging field of community science and mixed methods research, and have argued for greater theoretical and methodological pluralism in community-based research in order to understand better the multi-level influences on human behavior.
 My colleagues and I have also argued how pluralism is enhanced through interdisciplinary approaches and mixed methods, and we illustrated this by showing how mixed methods could be incorporated into experimental or quasi-experimental designs.

 As principal investigator of the evaluation of the Interdisciplinary Research Consortium on Stress, Self-control, and Addiction (IRCSSA) at Yale, I have been fortunate to be a part of a group of researchers who are focused on interdisciplinary research, and specifically, interdisciplinary team science.
-In this connection, I currently serve as an advisor to the national evaluation of the nine Interdisciplinary Research Centers funded by NIH (of which IRCSSA is one), and serve as team science advisor to the faculty scholar training program on Building Interdisciplinary Research Careers in Women’s Health at Yale.
-These involvements make me excited to be part of the emerging field known as the “Science of Team Science.”
+In this connection, I served as an advisor to the national evaluation of the nine Interdisciplinary Research Centers funded by NIH (of which IRCSSA is one), and serve as team science advisor to the faculty scholar training program on Building Interdisciplinary Research Careers in Women’s Health at Yale.
+This work is at the forefront of the emerging field known as the “Science of Team Science.”

 Scholarship on research methodology integrates my research, teaching, and applied interests by providing opportunities for collaboration as a co-investigator on community-based studies conducted by colleagues; as a consultant to national, state, or municipal agencies; and as a testifying expert on federal class action litigation in which rigorous evaluation research can inform judicial decisions and subsequent policy.
 These varying roles blend research, practice, and policy development, and provide opportunities for the teaching and mentoring of pre- and postdoctoral fellows and faculty.